Relaxing Concurrent Data-structure Semantics for Increasing Performance: A Multi-structure 2D Design Framework: Introduction

-A \processor can operate on a given \substructure for as long as a set of conditions hold (\emph{validity}).
-Valid \substructures do not exceed (\emph{max}) or go below (\emph{min}), a given operation count threshold, as depicted by the dashed green rectangle in Figure \ref{fig:2Dframework}.
+A \processor can operate on a given \substructure for as long as a set of conditions hold for this \substructure with respect to the operation on hand, in this case we call the \substructure valid.
+As an example, a valid \substructure might be one that does not exceed \emph{max} or go below \emph{min}, as depicted by the dashed green rectangle in Figure \ref{fig:2Dframework}.
 Validity conditions make \substructures valid or invalid for a given operation.
-This implies that \processors have to search for a valid \substructure, increasing operation cost (latency).
-Our framework overcomes this challenge by limiting the number of \substructures and allowing a \processor to operate on the same \substructure consecutively for as long as the validity conditions hold. \emph{Max} and \emph{min} can be updated if there are no valid \substructures.
-We show algorithmically that the validity conditions provide for an efficient, tenable and tunable \relaxation behaviour, described by tight deterministic \relaxation bounds.
+This implies that \processors have to search for a valid \substructure for the respective operation, increasing operation cost (latency).
+Our framework efficiently controls this search overhead by limiting the number of \substructures utilised, and by allowing a \processor to operate on the same \substructure consecutively for as long as the validity conditions hold.
+Using these validity conditions, our framework generates tenable and tunable \relaxation behaviour, tightly bound by a deterministic \relaxation bound.

-Our design framework can be used to extend existing lock-free data structure algorithms to derive \koo semantics.
-This can be achieved with minimal modifications to the data structure algorithm as we later show in this paper.
-Using our framework, we extend existing lock-free algorithms to derive lock-free \koo stacks, queues, dequeue and counters.
-Detailed implementation, proof of correctness and performance analysis are also parts of the contribution of this paper.
-Experimental evaluation shows that the derived data structures significantly outperform all respective previous known data structure implementations.
-This work extends our preliminary work that consider only stack \relaxation in two dimensions \cite{DBLP:conf/podc/RukundoAT18}.
+Our algorithmic design framework can be used to extend existing lock-free data structure algorithms to achieve \koo semantics.
+This can be achieved with minimal modifications to the original data structure algorithm as we later show in Section \ref{sec:algorithms}.
+Using our framework, we derive semantically \relaxed lock-free \koo stacks, queues, dequeue and counters together with proof of correctness.
+Experimental evaluation shows that the derived data structures significantly outperform all respective previous known data structure implementations and monotonically increase throughput as relaxation increases.